The Docs In Progress Fellowship gives up to ten DC-area filmmakers each year

 Made possible through the support of

-Now in its sixth year, the Docs In Progress Fellowship provides selected filmmakers from across the DC/Baltimore Metro area monthly facilitated meetings where they come together to share progress with their projects and get feedback and advice on issues related to the documentary landscape, work/life balance, and the creative process.
+Now in its seventh year, the Docs In Progress Fellowship provides selected filmmakers from across the Washington DC/Baltimore Metro area monthly facilitated meetings where they come together to share progress with their projects and get feedback and advice on issues related to the documentary landscape, work/life balance, and the creative process.

 Benefits to Fellows include: